radhesh1/hello_world/README.md

 # hello_world Kernel Module
 ## Steps to build the module

-1. Install build-essential and relevant linux headers packages.
+<font size=”12”>1.
+Install build-essential and relevant linux headers packages.
 These are mandatory packages required for kernel module development.
 These can be installed on ubuntu by running the below command.
    ```
    sudo apt-get install build-essential linux-headers-`uname -r`
    ```